logo

 · Thirdly, if either of the above reasons are causing problems in the block, then you may find that getting a mortgage from a lender who is not keen on missing landlords could be difficult.

-· Fourthly, there’s no one to agree to extend your lease or sell the freehold – but don’t worry, there’s a really good solution to this problem – see below
+· Fourthly, there’s no one to agree to extend your lease or sell the freehold – but don’t worry, there’s a really good solution to this problem – the Vesting Order as mentioned previously –see below for more info

 How can I trace my missing freeholder?